stengunn/110-fall2018/projects/WebSite.md

 In this assignment, you will create a website in which you provide information about or related to the topic of your paper.
 It should not simply be a reworking of your paper, but rather a resource or reference site.

-The site must be uploaded to banjo.rit.edu by 6pm on Friday, October 28th.
+The site must be uploaded to banjo.rit.edu by midnight on Sunday, October 29th.

 ## Requirements
   - The main page must be located at http&#58;//people.rit.edu/~youruserid/igme110/2017project/